 Registration/Enrollment: Participation is open to any student living in, or attending, the Concrete School District, including homeschool and private school students.
 Anticipated need by the community is likely more significant than spaces available.

 A membership form, completely filled out, can secure your child’s space in the respective program.
 However, that space is first-come, first served.
 Please see the details below.
-To expedite the process, download a Club Membership Form here, and bring it to the publicized group registration events.
+To expedite the process, download a Club Membership Form here, and bring it to the Club.

 The Concrete Boys & Girls Club program will operate a hybrid 21st Century Community Learning Center CCLC) at Concrete Elementary (K-6), and Concrete High School (7-12).
 Additionally, to bridge gaps in service for younger members, a traditional Club program will be made available.
 This will be fee-based in nature, as additional organizational resources for support are not available at this time.
 However, some scholarships will be made available.